 Conservation should be the cornerstone of federal policies and programs for water.
 All federal decisions to expand water supplies should recognize that there are limitations on water resources.
-Federal feasibility studies should include rigorously developed demand forecasts and consider, as precisely as possible, all environmental impacts.
-Wherever possible, less costly, nontraditional alternatives, especially conservation measures, should be fully evaluated as viable options.
+Federal feasibility studies should include rigorously developed demand forecasts and consider, as precisely as all environmental impacts. possible, Wherever possible, less costly, nontraditional alternatives, especially conservation measures, should be fully evaluated as viable options.
 These alternatives could also be combined with more costly programs, using conservation alternatives first.
-Federal water projects funds should support and encourage water management, conservation, and pollution control programs in all types of water use.
+Federal water projects funds should support and encourage management, conservation, pollution control programs in all types of water use.